-Note also that Trade State Reports cannot be modified, updated or corrected after the reporting window for a Maturity Date, termination or cancellation has closed, as this would require the Event Date to be reported as the current reporting date (see Recommendation 9.23) but this cannot be done, as the Event Date cannot be later than the Maturity Date under the Validation Rules.
+123 This is a replay of the day's reports sent to the reporting parties in a message compliant with ISO XML Schema auth.052).
+124 Note also that Trade State Reports cannot otherwise be modified, updated or corrected after the reporting window for a Maturity Date, after a termination report has been received by the trade repository or after cancellation, as this would require the Event Date to be reported as the current date (see Recommendation 9.23) but this cannot be done, as the Event Date cannot be later than the Maturity Date under the Validation Rules (see also ESMA Q&A 7(b)).